Scalable Event Cloud Network for Event-based Classification: Conclusion

 \section{Conclusion}

-In this paper, we utilize Event Cloud representation, which is the nearest one to the raw events.
-In order to effectively and efficiently extract long-term events' features, we propose event-based G \& S modules and embrace frequency domain analysis.
-We benchmark FECNet on nine datasets from three tasks, and the ground-breaking results show promise with Frequency-aware Event Cloud Network. {
+In this paper, we carry forward the Event Cloud representation, which is the nearest one to the raw events.
+We propose event-based G\&S modules and embrace frequency domain analysis to extract long sequence events' features.
+We benchmark SECNet on ten datasets, and the ground-breaking results demonstrate scalability, efficiency, and effectiveness.